Mindfulness Practice for the Twenty-First Century

 Learning the Art of Mindful Living

-Life is only available to us in the present moment.
-Often, however, we make ourselves unavailable to life by becoming lost in thoughts or feelings about the past or the future.
-Sometimes it seems our lives are running on automatic pilot, more determined by habitual reactions than by conscious choices.
-Unfortunately, when we are not paying attention, we can miss opportunities to experience joy and happiness or worse, we can make mistakes that cause unnecessary suffering for ourselves and others.
+Life is available to us only in the present moment.
+Often, however, we are not available to life because we have become lost in thoughts or feelings about the past or the future, or habitual ways of thinking and acting.
+By being more attentive to each moment of our life we can avoid missing opportunities to experience joy and happiness and making mistakes that cause unnecessary suffering for ourselves and others.

-Fortunately, it is possible to learn to live more mindfully, creatively engaging with life and becoming more aware of what is happening within and around us.
 The word "Buddha" means "one who is fully awake."
 Buddhist meditation practice offers the opportunity to nurture and develop our individual "Buddha nature" so that we do not miss our appointment with life.
 In this way we can discover and stay in touch with the wonderful, refreshing and healing elements in us and around us in each present moment of our lives.

 When and Where We Meet

 Wednesday: 7:00 to 8:30 p.m. at New Garden Friends Meeting, 801 New Garden Road (near intersection with Friendly Avenue), Greensboro, North Carolina.

 Our weekly practices are facilitated by experienced practitioners, including Susan Poulos and Bill Patterson, members of the Order of Interbeing, established in 1966 by Thich Nhat Hanh.

 All Are Welcome

 Visitors are always welcome, regardless of prior meditation experience.
 Please wear comfortable clothing and bring a cushion if you like, or you can use one of our chairs or spare cushions.
 Before your first visit, please enjoy reading this "Introduction for Visitors."
 Also, please check our online calendar for schedule changes!
 You will also find additional information on our FAQ page.